darmado/postman2burp/collections/README.md

 # API Collections

-This directory contains Postman collection files for various API testing scenarios.
+contains Postman collection files for various API testing scenarios.
 Each collection is designed for testing a specific type of API.

 ## Collection Structure